lanceman2/Quickstream_dev/README.md

 state.
 The flush state is no different than the flow state except that sources are no longer being feed.

-- **wait**: any faststream must begin in a *wait* state.  filters constructors and destructors are called and connections between filters may be edited, and the topology of the streams may be changed when it is in the paused state.
-There is only one thread running in the pause state.
+- **wait** is a true do nothing state, a process in paused waiting for user input.
+This state may skipped through without waiting if the program running non-interactively.
+This state may be is needed for interactive programs.
-- **configure** While in the *pause* mode the stream can be configured.
+- **configure** While in this mode the stream can be configured.
+All the filter modules are loaded, filter modules *construct* functions are called, and stream filter connections are figured out.
 The thread and process repartitioning can only happen in the *configure* state.
+Filter modules can also have their *destroy* functions called and they can be unloaded.
+Reasoning: *construct* functions may be required to be called so that constraints that only known by the filter are shown to the user, so that the user can construct the stream.
+The alternative would be to have particular filter connection constrains exposed separately from outside the module dynamic share object (DSO), which would make filter module management a much larger thing, like most other stream toolkits.
+  We keep it simple at the faststream programming level.
 - **start**: the filters start functions are called. filters will see how many input and output channels they will have just before they start running.
 There is only one thread running.
 No data is flowing in the